-Monitoring children early, in ways that are age appropriate, will help children accept this as part of life.
+You should start monitoring children early, in ways that are age appropriate.
+This will help children accept this as part of life.
 If you wait until the teen years to begin monitoring it will feel too much like you are trying to control them.
 Teens will turn the issue into a power struggle.

 It seems so simple.
 Why make a special effort to keep in touch with your kids?
-As children begin school they spend less time with parents and their relationships with friends become more important.
+As children begin school they spend less time with parents.
+Their relationships with friends become more important.
 It is necessary to talk to your children and to know their friends, their school experience, and what their world is like.
 Parents busy with work and children busy with school activities have very little time to interact.
 That’s why it takes special effort.

 Here are some suggestions for connecting with your child:

 - Be a sounding board.
 Make it clear that you are willing to listen.

 - Use everyday family activities to stay close.
 Making dinner, running errands, taking a walk can all be turned into quality family time.

 - Build in extra time to “check-in” at bedtime.
 Do not assume your child has outgrown this important bedtime ritual.

 - Use notes and bulletin boards to communicate with each other.

 - Get to know your child’s friends by inviting them to your home and on family outings.